SilverbackOssi/LongTail-Strategy/README.md

 - Slippage
 - Spread

-### Caution
+### Assumptions

-- ensure no continuation outside daily session. ☑️
+- ***The grid is either progressing or in a range***
+---

+## Strategy definition
+- -

-# LongTails Progression
+# Strategy Guide

-- **General rules**
+- **Core guides**
-    1. Progression sequence is predefine by a function, initiated on start. ☑️
+    1. *Progression sequence is predefine by a function, initiated on start.*
-    2. *Only one position can be open at a time.* ☑️
+    2. *Only one position can be open at a time.*
-    3. *Only two pending order can be present at a time.* ☑️
+    3. *Only two pending order can be present at a time.*
-    4. *All buy stops are to be placed 40points(grid spread) above the supposed price.
-Two consecutive buy stops will not be placed on the same price.* ☑️
+    4. *All buy stops are to be placed 40points(range_spread) above the supposed price.
+Two consecutive buy stops will not be placed on the same price.*
-    5. *fatal error = unforeseen event.*
+    5. *Fatal error error is raised when unforeseen event occurs.*

-    6. *For all positions and orders, their volume must be called from the progression sequence.*
+- **Glossary**
-- **What is a progression cycle?**
+    - What is a progression cycle?
         *All the trades it takes to hit TP once.*
         *Each cycle is independent from predecessors, but references position type and volume only.*
+    - Continuation delay:
+        *situation where buy stops are placed higher(fixed distance) than the take profit of a long position* *price would hit take profit and not trigger a new position because of our range_spread, leaving us with no open position and two pending orders(tap and reverse response).*

-- **Assumptions**
+    - Range delay:
+        *situation where buy stops are placed higher(fixed distance) than the stop loss of a short position* *Price would be within a range and hit range ceiling but not trigger a buy stop because of our range_spread, therefore there’s no open position but two pending orders.*
-    - ***The grid is either progressing or in a range***
+    - **These delays ensure that the grid is not fixed buy constantly moving; the grid moves upward in response to a range**

 - **Likely events within a progression cycle?**
-    - Range response: *The grid moves upward in response to a range i.e. the buy stop is placed grid_spread higher than the stop loss of the short position or take profit of a long position* ☑️
-    - Range delay:  *Price may be within a range and hit range ceiling but not trigger a buy stop because of our range response, therefore there’s no open position but two pending orders.*☑️
-    - Continuation delay:  *price may hit take profit and not trigger a new position because of our range response, leaving us with no open position and two pending orders(tap and reverse response).* ☑️
+    - Extended range: *Price might stay within a worrisome range where our stop loss falls for an extended period incurring unnecessary losses*
     - Tap and reverse: *A pending order might be triggered by spread when a position is still open therefore leaving two active positions.
-Sometimes the older positions reverses and closes a loss, leaving us with two grudges to deal with a creating chaos in the system.* ☑️
+Sometimes the older positions reverses and closes a loss, leaving us with two grudges to deal with a creating chaos in the system.*
-    - Misplaced orders: *An order may be left mis-priced as the grid progresses or ranges, due to slippage(all orders needs to be renewed as grid moves).* ☑️
+    - Misplaced orders: *An order may be left mis-priced as the grid progresses or ranges, due to slippage(all orders needs to be renewed as grid moves).*
-    - Forgotten order: *An order may be forgotten after a daily session ends, leading to unintended outcomes.*☑️
-    - Replacement order: *during range delay a continuation order is to be removed and replaced by a recovery order.* ☑️
+    - Replacement order: *during range delay a continuation order is to be removed and replaced by a recovery order.*
-    - Carry over: *some market days are slow, those days we dont hit daily target. running progression cycles are held running unto the next day.* ☑️
+    - Carry over: *some market days are slow, those days we don't hit daily target. running progression cycles are held running unto the next day.*

-- **Risk management rules**
+- **Risk management caution**
     - Ensure progression sequence is accurate and relative to account balance. 🏁
-    - Ensure lot sizes are pricked properly from the sequence. 🏁
+    - Ensure lot sizes are pricked properly from the sequence.
-    - Ensure take profit and stop loss is set on all positions.🏁
+    - Ensure take profit and stop loss is set on all positions.

+- **General Caution**
+    - ensure no continuation order outside daily session.
+    - ensure this is no Forgotten order. *An order may be forgotten after a daily session ends, leading to unintended outcomes.*
 ---

 ## Requirements